STFUjs/STFU/README.md

 @(intro'Concepts@stfu.site)(includes) is Referenced Accurately

 <h3>Finding @(@) Contexts in Text</h3>
+Finding @(@) Contexts is easy!

 Because the pattern @( is rare, as is !() as is the @<script>TSixNow();</script>(turn'turn@your.tld)({any}) Context with time, finding @(@) Contexts is easy!

-It is easiest to search for the @ character followed by a ( Context or a 6 number "ascii" Time in the same pattern:
+It is easiest to search for the @ character followed by a ( Context or a 6 number "ascii" Time and ( in the same pattern:

 @(you@your.tld)
 @(you'stuff'🧠@your.tld)